Lancaster School District believes that students who read, are students who achieve!

 Fictional titles will also support units of study provided by Lancaster School District Educational Services.
 Students should be exposed to a wide variety of genres including classic and modern fiction.
 Materials should be age appropriate.

-Library materials may also include digital resources including visual libraries, music libraries, research collections.
+Library materials may also include digital resources including visual libraries, music libraries, and research collections.